Updated Mar 16, 2026 § For Apple Users

 Does the AirTag work with Android phones?

 No. The AirTag requires an iPhone with iOS 14.5 or later.
-Android users can detect a nearby AirTag for anti-stalking purposes but cannot set up or track an AirTag.
+Android users can detect a nearby AirTag for anti-stalking purposes but can’t set up or track an AirTag.
 The Yip Smart Tag works with Samsung Galaxy via SmartThings.

 Are there monthly fees for either tracker?